 In addition, it is recommended, but optional, for all YEP members to participate in a pre- and post-survey to evaluate the effectiveness of the program, which will be administered in at the first and final meetings of the program year.
 The Community Foundation is working jointly with Aurora University to administer and analyze the data from these surveys in an effort to make sure the program is having a positive impact on the young people in the program.

-The program will consist of pre-scheduled monthly meetings during August 2019-April 2020.
+The program will consist of pre-scheduled monthly meetings from August to April.
 Two of these meetings, Kickoff in September 2019, and Allocation in April 2020, will be held on a Saturday for three hours, but all other meetings, August, October, November, December, January, February, and March will be held on a weeknight for two hours.
-Lunch will be served during the Saturday meetings and refreshments will be served at all other meetings.
+This schedule is subject to change during COVID, and students will be notified accordingly.

 The Community Foundation of The Fox River Valley plans to promote YEP program activities by pitching ideas to local media and posting on the Foundation’s Facebook and Instagram accounts.
 For this reason, parents or legal guardians are required to give permission for photographs to be taken and news items released.
 The YEP application includes a release form for this purpose, and thus is incomplete without a signature of a parent or legal guardian.